Bumblebee2019/Plant-Irrigation-System/README.md

 * Soil moisture sensors
 * Tubes
 * 4 channel relays
-* 4 water pumps
+* 2 water pumps
-The 4 soil moisture sensors are connected to the arduino through the jumper wires (so they can reach to a plant).
+The 2 soil moisture sensors are connected to the arduino through the jumper wires (so they can reach to a plant).
 The arduino is connected to the 4 channel relay.
 The 4 channel relay is connected to the small water pumps and the batteries.
 Once the device is finished, the sensors will be inserted into the soil and if the soil is too dry, the water pumps will irrigate it.
+I will also include an LCD, that will diplay the last time the plant was watered and the current soil moisture level.

 # Project Steps:
 First, I am testing one moisture sensor to make sure it works properly.